Bonner Community Fellow

 Adam stepped foot into the Breakthrough community through its Summerbridge program, first in 2012 as Dean of Students, and then again in 2013 as an interim program director.
 He returns to Breakthrough Providence after having worked in various capacities throughout Rhode Island and Massachusetts, gaining an intimate understanding of the struggles youth and families from all walks of life face both inside and outside the classroom.
 After completing his undergraduate degree at Brown, Adam pursued graduate studies in developmental psychology and narrative technology at NYU, and went on to receive his M.A. in Mental Health Counseling and Behavioral Medicine from the Boston University School of Medicine.
 An outside the box thinker, Adam has explored his innate calling to advocate for social justice and equity among populations by combining his professional clinical training with a desire to improve education.
 He has served as a clinical therapist across settings, empowering children, teens, and families to build positive relationships and to partner with their schools and community resources.
 Adam was also a founding team member of Achievement First Iluminar where he helped coordinate the Family Leadership Collaborative, a group of parents and caregivers active in developing the life of the school, and implemented interventions to assist students in need of additional social-emotional support.
 He looks forward to weaving his love of collaboration and creative decision-making into the fabric of the Breakthrough community among its students and teachers-in-training.
 When not in the office, you can find Adam sitting down to his typewriter, belting out songs on a stage, or reveling in a lively discussion about diversity (or movie adaptations…or neuroscience…or his dog).

 Marisa’s first introduction to the Breakthrough Collaborative was as a teacher at Summerbridge San Francisco in 2006.
-It was there that Marisa began to develop her commitment to urban education and social justice, and she is excited to return to the Breakthrough community.
+It was there that Marisa began to develop her commitment to urban education and social justice.
 Originally hailing from the San Francisco Bay Area, Marisa has spent most of the past decade in Providence.
 She received a B.A. in Education Studies and an MAT in Secondary History/Social Studies Education from Brown University.
 Following graduate school, Marisa taught 7th and 8th grade social studies in Central Falls.
 Marisa also worked at Brown, where she recruited and supported graduate students in the Master of Arts in Teaching and Urban Education Policy programs and organized leadership institutes for international teachers and school administrators.
 As an educator, Marisa works toward developing holistic teaching and learning environments that support both students and teachers as collaborative learners.
 She continues to be energized by her fellow educators and the empowered young people around her.
 Outside of Breakthrough, Marisa is an avid photographer, baker, hiker, snacker, and hula dancer.